-Note that Lemma 4.2 takes place only for positive homogeneous functions of two variables.
-Generally speaking, the lemma does not hold if the function does not possess positive homogeneity or the dimension of its argument is higher than 2.
+Note that Lemma 4.2 holds only for positive homogeneous functions of two variables.
+Generally speaking, the lemma does not hold if the function does not possess positive homogeneity or the dimension of its argument is higher than two.

 Let us show this by some counterexamples.
-At first, an example of convex compact three-dimensional sets A, B and C will be given such that the set B completely sweeps the set A, but the difference B \ C does not completely sweep the set A \ C. Let us take the set A as a hemisphere cut by two planes (Fig. 5).
+At first, an example of convex compact three-dimensional sets A, B, and C will be given such that the set B completely sweeps the set A, but the difference $B \stackrel{}{=} C$ does not completely sweep the set $A \stackrel{}{=} C$ .
+Let us take the set A as a hemisphere cut by two planes (Figure 5).
 The set B is homothetic to the set A with coefficient of homothety less than 1.
-The set C is taken as an interval, where length is less than the horizontal side of the cut part of the set A, but larger than the cut part of the set B.
+The set C is taken as an interval, where the length is less than the horizontal side of the cut part of the set A, but larger than the cut part of the set B.